pflooky/data-caterer/README.md

 - How to process the data in batches
 - Data cleanup after run
   - Save data into parquet files.
 Can read and delete when needed
-  - Have option to truncate/delete directly
+  - Have option to delete directly
 - Relationships/constraints between fields
   - e.g. if transaction has type purchase, then it is a debit
   - if country is Australia, then country code should be AU
   - could be one to one, one to many, many to many mapping
+- Predict the type of string expression to use from DataFaker
+  - Utilise the metadata for the field
+- Having intermediate fields and not including them into the output
+  - Allow for SQL expressions

 ## Resources